5 Best Practices to Collect Customer Data the Right Way

 Published: | By IRINA MALTSEVA

-With 86% of respondents agreeing that first-party customer data is the most significant aspect of a business' media strategy, you can’t deny the value of data collection for small business owners nowadays.
+With 86% of respondents agreeing that first-party customer data is the most significant aspect of a business's media strategy, the value of data collection for small business owners is undeniable.

 Collecting customer data is a crucial aspect of modern business, as it allows companies to understand their target audience and tailor their products and services to meet their needs.